HeleJ/quiz-game-about-Estonia/README.md

 * My main goal is to open a window for a player who never heard about Estonia, so for that reason, I would remove the timer.

-* On other hand, some players like an adrenalin rush, so for that reason was good to give an option "with timer" or "without timer".
+* On the other hand, some players like an adrenalin rush, so for that reason was good to give an option "with timer" or "without timer".

 * I would like to add background sound effects - as Estonia is covered 50% with forest, so the birds chirping in the forest would be suitable.

 * Difficulty levels for questions.

-* More questions to be added to array.
+* More questions to be added to the array.

 * Shuffle the answers provided within the question. eg same answer doesn't always appear at position A.

-* After the Result box, I would make an "Want to know more" box for links for those players who would like to get more information about subjects that came up in questions.
+* After the Result box, I would make a "Want to know more" box for links for those players who would like to get more information about subjects that came up in questions.

 # Testing

 1. Manual testing

+* Manual testing was conducted on the following elements:

+* Buttons

+  * Start Quiz button.
+If the start quiz button is clicked - show the info box;

+  * Exit Quiz button.
+If the exit quiz button is clicked - hide the info box, show the start quiz button;

+  * Continue button.
+If the continue button is clicked - hide the info box, show the quiz box;

+  * Click the Next button.
+If Click next button clicked - hide current question, show next question.
+After the last question show the result box;

+  * Replay button.
+If the replay button is clicked - hide the result box, show the quiz box.

+  * Quit button.
+If the quit button is clicked - hide the result box, show the start quiz button.

+* Quiz box timer text "Time left" changing for "Time Off" when the 20s are passed?

+* Quiz box timer second counter.
+Does the counter starts from the 20s and decreasing?

+* Quiz box time line.
+Does the time line runs left to right synchronised with the second counter?

 * Checking responsiveness